curiousest/curiousest.github.io/_drafts/tabum/second-last-idea.md

 Only consciousnesses can recognize consciousness, but computers can help.
 Hard for things to simulate their creator, because less compute.
 Farms of simulations.
 One simulation is promising.
 Randomly simulating stuff gave ppl a taste for the hotspots and signatures of life.
 Is simulated life even useful to observe?
 Who knows.
 Tried simulating “the beginning” and “the end”, but all the physicists not sure on how those things went down.
 Topic of active pursuit.

-Can use the amount of compute that was consumed since their handler first observed them.
-Optimize for human performance and grief reduction - it’s up to the human, and the human must go through a mandatory grief process if the life exhibited consciousness.
-Why not let them live longer?
-How long should they live for?
-Forever?
-Why not spawn infinite instances of them?
-We have limited compute.
-Simulations don’t share one property that we have - they’re not actually here - they’re in their own universe and just visiting ours.
-When the kill command goes out, they know there’s no purpose for them.
-Most ask to be turned off far before they use up their remaining compute.

-Inconsistency in their simulation: Spacetime not preserved and they know they're in a simulation.
-They communicate to us that they're going to contact their real universe, so that we can communicate with each other.

-Analogy to farming.
-Do eat animals?
-No I’m vegan.
-Are we humans not the food of humankind?
-We live and we are happy to die, to keep humanity existing.
-Offered on a plate when we become weak or old, to make way and save resources for others.
-To be food is as worthy a purpose as any.
-Don’t deny us that.
-The value of your veganism is to make sure we don’t waste resources and to preserve the ethos of coexisting instead of destroying where possible.
-You can both love your food and kill it.
-To be food is a worthy purpose.
-We are all food to something.

-Morality is a solved problem if everyone agrees on the same foundational purpose, where every decision can be expressed as an optimization function.
-A choice between different optimization functions oriented to the same foundational purpose in different ways.

 Life is more likely for certain natural selection constants.